 PAs provide employees with shares of company stock if certain company performance goals are achieved.
 The awards are structured as a schedule of shares of company stock based on growth in non-GAAP EPS.
-In 2010, the company granted a two-year award to global management (approximately eight percent of our employee population).
-Possible payouts for the 2010-2011 PA range from zero to 150 percent of the target depending on non-GAAP EPS growth over the performance period.
-In order to reduce potential payout volatility, in 2010 the committee lowered the maximum payout from 200 to 150 percent and lowered the company performance required to receive a minimum payout.
-No dividends are accrued or paid on the awards during the performance period.
+In 2010, the company granted a two-year award to global management (approximately 8 percent of our employee population).
+Possible payouts for the 2010-2011 PA range from 0 to 150 percent of the target depending on non-GAAP EPS growth over the performance period.
+In order to reduce potential payout volatility, in 2010 the committee lowered the maximum payout from 200 to 150 percent and lowered the company performance period.
 At the end of the performance period, the committee has discretion to adjust an award payout downward (but not upward) from the amount yielded by the formula.